silverpedak/kuhne-nagel-S2/README.md

 # Kuhne-Nagel-Intership-S2

 This is the session 2 of the Kuhne Nagel intership I took part in.
+With demo

 [DEMO](https://silverpedak.github.io/kn-s2/)